-In the Forex Market economic factors of the country play a pivot role.
+In the Forex Market Economic factors of the country is playing the pivot role.
 Every country is depending on its prospect economy.
+If there will be change in any economy factors, which will directly or indirectly affected to Forex market.
 Here there are two types of economic factors.
 These are as follows: